Page cover

 Increased reliance on AI tools may reduce crucial human interactions in the learning process.

-Challenge of maintaining effective professional socialization in increasingly digital environments
+• Challenge of maintaining effective professional socialisation in increasingly digital environments

-Discussion and reflection on the risks of integrating AI into physiotherapy education
+Discussion questions on the risks of integrating AI into physiotherapy education

 Last updated